5 Silent Signs of Hearing Loss You May Be Ignoring

 If you have trouble hearing in places with lots of background noise, like a restaurant, don’t blame it on the loud chatter or poor acoustics.
 “A good functioning ear can pick up what you want to hear in a noisy room.
 If you can’t, that could be one of the early signs of hearing loss in the upper ranges,” says Dr. Pincus.

-Now that you know the silent signs of hearing loss, check 50+ more strange symptoms you should never ignore.
+Next, check 50+ more strange symptoms you should never ignore.